Classical Calcutta - Private Tour with Snacks, Coffee & Sweets

 About this experience

-A carefully crafted and professionally guided private tour to give you an insight to the cultural, historical and architectural aspects of the city.
+A thoughtfully curated and professionally guided tour designed to uncover the rich cultural, historical, and architectural heritage of Kolkata.

 Available options